uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 === Advanced Access Manager ===
 Contributors: vasyltech
-Tags: access control, membership, backend menu, user role, restricted content Requires at least: 4.0
+Tags: access control, membership, backend menu, user role, restricted content, security, jwt Requires at least: 4.0
-Tested up to: 4.9.7
+Tested up to: 5.1
-Stable tag: 5.4.3.2
+Stable tag: 5.9

 All you need to manage access to you WordPress websites on frontend, backend and API levels for any role, user or visitors.